kziemianek/lg-webos-client/README.md

 #[tokio::main]
 async fn main() {
     env_logger::init();
-    // Note: We must specify the ws protocol, and if we do not have the key, we pass None. let config = WebOsClientConfig::new("ws://192.168.1.62:3000/", None);
+    // Note: We must specify the ws protocol, and if we do not have the key, we just specify None. let config = WebOsClientConfig::new("ws://192.168.1.62:3000/", None);

-    let mut client = WebosClient::new(config).await.unwrap();
+    let client = WebosClient::new(config).await.unwrap();
-    // Registration successful, store the key for later. let key = client.key;
+    println!(
+        "The key for next time you build WebOsClientConfig: {:?}", client.key
+    );
     let resp = client.send_command(Command::GetChannelList).await.unwrap();
     println!("Got response {:?}", resp.payload);

-    // We can reuse the key.
-    let config = WebOsClientConfig::new("ws://192.168.1.62:3000/", key);
-    // ...
 }
 ```